raff-danna/Craft-of-Indo-Arabic-Numerals-Dataset/README.md

 If you use this data, please cite both the book and the dataset:

 **Book:**
-Danna, R. (2026). *The Craft on Indo-Arabic Numerals: How Practical Arithmetic Shaped Commerce and Mathematics in Western Europe, 1200–1600*.
+Danna, R. (2026). *The Craft of Indo-Arabic Numerals: How Practical Arithmetic Shaped Commerce and Mathematics in Western Europe, 1200–1600*.
 Cambridge, MA: Harvard University Press.
 ISBN: 978-0-674-27933-9

 **Dataset:**
 Danna, R. (2026). *Dataset for The Craft on Indo-Arabic Numerals*.
 Version 1.0.0.
 Zenodo.
 [DOI Link]